 When Sandra Bullock attempts to make contact with N.A.S.A. at I.S.S., at the left-hand side of the radio there's a copy of the Vitruvian Man, which is a famous drawing by Leonardo da Vinci.
 Encyclopaedia Britannica online states about it: "He believed the workings of the human body to be an analogy for the workings of the universe."
 This work serves as the base of the patch on the right shoulder of the space suit of a spacewalker.

 When Dr. Stone enters the Soyuz and puts on the Russian space suit, the Russian name on the suit reads in English "L. Demidov", with the Russian translation above it.
-L. Demidov is possibly abbreviated for the name Leo Demidov, who was a Soviet MGB agent that investigated into a series of child murders in the 1950s, originating from the novel "Child 44" by Tom Rob Smith.
+L. Demidov is possibly abbreviated for the name Leo Demidov, a fictional Soviet MGB agent from the novel "Child 44" by Tom Rob Smith.
+Demidov investigated into a series of child murders in the 1950s, originating from the novel "Child 44" by Tom Rob Smith.
 It is likely to associate with Dr. Stones admittance to losing her daughter at the age of 4.

 38 of 55 found this interesting Interesting? |

 Sandra Bullock has a scar near her left eye, caused by an accidental fall into a lake when she was a baby.
 Her character in Gravity returns to Earth by falling in a lake.